ddev/ddev/docs/content/users/install/ddev-installation.md

     2. **Commercial, often problematic:** [Using WSL2 with Docker Desktop](#wsl2-docker-desktop-install-script)
     3. **Old school:** [Installing directly on traditional Windows](#traditional-windows) with an installer

-    **We strongly recommend using WSL2.** While its Linux experience may be new for some Windows users, it’s worth the performance benefit and common experience of working with Ubuntu and Bash.
+    **We strongly recommend using WSL2 for your Windows DDEV development environment.** While its Linux experience may be new for some Windows users, it’s worth the performance benefit and common experience of working with Ubuntu and Bash.

     ### Important Considerations for WSL2 and DDEV